cangjielanguage/cangjie_docs/docs/dev-guide/source_en/multiplatform/cjmp-pg-ios.md

 A string containing the name of a public generic Cangjie type or global function defined in the current package.

-`types`
+`type_arguments`

-An array of strings, each containing valid type arguments for the generic type or global function the name of which is specified in the `name` property.
+An array of strings, each containing valid type argument(s) for the generic type or global function the name of which is specified in the `name` property.

 > Simply put, "valid" means that the type/function can be instantiated